-As a massage therapist we have to protect our bodies and our energy.
+As massage therapists, we have to protect our bodies and our energy.
 Our most precious tool is our body.
 If it malfunctions, our career can stop dead in its tracks.

 My first exposure to potential problems in my new career

-I soon realized that I had to use different techniques if I wanted to survive as a massage therapist.
+I soon realized that I had to use different techniques if I wanted to survive as a Thai Massage therapist.